This topic describes the limits that apply when you use Container Service for Kubernetes (ACK) clusters.

 Note To avoid these issues, we recommend that you create pay-as-you-go ECS instances when you create a cluster.
 You can change the billing method from pay-as-you-go to subscription in the ECS console based on your requirements.

-- Requirements for ECS specifications: You must select ECS instances with 2 or more vCPU cores and memory sizes must be greater than 4 GiB.
+- Requirements for ECS specifications: You must select ECS instances with at least four vCPUs and at least 8 GiB of memory.

 |Computing||Resource Orchestration Service (ROS) quota||Default: 100.|